 The Great Prayer Project--End Abortion.
 This new initiative at has selected the March 25th Feast of the Annunciation as the starting point for a year-long cycle of pro-life prayer.
 Beginning in 2010, individuals have been able to for a 20-minute time-slot during which they will pray for an end to abortion.
 Participants will be able to sign up in advance (starting Jan.
 1st) for .
 Their ultimate goal is to fill time-slots for a full year of continuous prayer.
 Site visitors can also join their to receive updates.

 Jesus en el Santuario de Maria.
-A Spanish language website featuring the work of July de Mouriño, author of the book "Maria, el Primer Sagrario" (Mary, the First Tabernacle) and founder/director of .
-The site includes information on this Spanish-language book about the unborn Christ that features an introduction written by Pope Francis when he was Cardinal Bergoglio--for more on the Holy Father's contribution click here.
+[Note: If the official website for the book is down, read the introduction at our page Pope Francis on March 25th and Christ Unborn].
+The official page for the book is a Spanish language website featuring the work of July de Mouriño, author of "Maria, el Primer Sagrario" (Mary, the First Tabernacle) and founder/director of .
+The site includes information on this Spanish-language book about the unborn Christ that features an introduction written by Pope Francis when he was Cardinal Bergoglio--for more on the Holy Father's contributions visit our page Fast and Fascinating Facts.
 The jesusenmaria.com.ar site includes the prayer, Oracion a Jesus en el Santuario de Maria on the introductory page -- click the image on that page to get the contents listing -- select "Día de las niñas y niños por nacer" & "María, el primer Sagrario" to read some interesting quotes in Spanish.
-[For free translation of this website into English please visit -- note that translation tools are imperfect -- click the image on the home prayer page to get contents -- then select "Day Unborn Children" & "Mary, the first tabernacle" to read the quotes.]

 The Knights of Columbus’ “Day of the Unborn Child” WebPages and Resources.
 The Knights of Columbus commitment to promoting the Annunciation feast day as the “Day of the Unborn Child” is expressed through their many events and pro-life masses for the day sponsored by local councils and via their website which offers several “Day of the Unborn Child” resources and the KofC recommendations for church-based activities including an Overview, several Action Steps, various Support Materials, as well as a .pdf file of a sample program for prayer and Suggested Intercessions (right click the link to save).
 Additional information and ideas can be accessed via the website's search function -- enter "day of the unborn" in the text box to search the site.